GGC-DSA/Kaggle-2024/README.md

 ![Essay Lengths](media/essay_lengths.png)

 We used a t-test to evalute the claim that at least one PII was in each essay.
-We found that the claim of at least one PII per essay was valid.
+We found that the claim of at least one PII per essay was support by the data.

 ![PII Distribution](docs/assets/img/graphs/pii_distribution.png)

-Next we ran two Tukey tests, the first to determine whether NAME_STUDENT_PII has a different likelyhood to appear than other PII.
+Next we ran two Tukey tests, the first to determine whether NAME_STUDENT_PII has a greater likelihood to appear than other PII.
 We found this to be true, shown as well in the plot below.

 ![Most Common Types PII](docs/assets/img/graphs/most_common_pii.png)